+Prostate cancer is one of the most common types of cancer.
 Prostate cancer is an abnormal growth in the prostate gland, developing when cells divide out of control.
 This walnut-shaped gland in the male reproductive tract makes seminal fluid, which mixes with sperm.
+Many prostate cancers grow slowly and are confined to the prostate gland, where they may not cause serious harm.
+Other types are aggressive and can spread quickly.
 Early detection and treatment have led to better survival for all stages of prostate cancer in the past 20 years.
 Many prostate cancers don’t lead to death, but some can spread (metastasize) through blood and lymph nodes (glands) to bones and major organs.
 This is called extracapsular spread.

 Treatment depends on age and health, how far the cancer spread (stage of disease), what the cancer looks like under the microscope, and response to first treatment.
 Standard treatments include watchful waiting, surgery, radiation therapy, and hormone therapy.